You can survive on a teacher’s salary. It’s about strategy and being money-smart!

 Save some money and bring your own lunch to work.

-Another perk connected with this action is that you won’t have to stand in line waiting to use the microwave.
-Such a time waster.
+And bring something that you don’t have to heat.
+Waiting in line to use the microwave is such a time waster.

 Stick to a Budget and Pay Yourself First.